(also known as: appeal to egalitarianism, appeal to equity)

 Explanation: What do the "same rights" mean?
 Before gay marriage, men had the right to marry women, and women had the right to marry men.
 A man marrying a man is a different form of the "right of marriage" and needs to be argued as such.
 Again, there are many excellent arguments for gay marriage, but this isn't one of them.

-Why should unborn babies not have human rights, yet a day later when they exit the womb, they do have human rights?
-Clearly, unborn babies deserve to have the same human rights as the rest of us.
+Why should fetuses not have human rights, yet when they exit the womb as babies, they do have human rights?
+Clearly, fetuses deserve to have the same human rights as the rest of us.

-Explanation: This argument makes the assumption that unborn babies and babies outside the womb are equal, and ignores the fact that one is dependent on the resources of the mother's body to survive.
-Like with gay marriage, there are many excellent arguments for extending human rights to unborn babies, but due to the appeal to equality, this isn't one of them.
+Explanation: This argument implies that fetuses and babies outside the womb are equal, and ignores the fact that one is dependent on the resources of the mother's body to survive.
+Like with gay marriage, there are many excellent arguments for extending human rights to fetuses, but due to the appeal to equality, this isn't one of them.

 Tip: Don't get outraged when one questions what you believe should be "equal."
 Very often, either you really mean "similar" or you and your opponent have different concepts of what exactly should be equal.